jhpyle/docassemble/_docs/config.md

 for the [JSON] version of the interview answers, which will enable fast and convenient querying of the data.

+If there is a problem with your `variables snapshot db` configuration, the web app will not be able to start.
+This is because the database connection to the snapshot database is made early on in the startup process, at the same time as the connection to the main database.
+If your snapshot database goes down, your server will not start.
+If your authentication information is wrong, you will need to resort to troubleshooting using the command line.
+(See [Troubleshooting].)

 ## <a name="appname"></a><a name="brandname"></a>Branding

 The `appname` and `brandname` directives control the name of the